Ichneutica purdii: Host species

 The larvae feed on Astelia and Cordyline species including A. hastata and A. grandis.
 In captivity larvae have been raised on Cordyline australis.
 Younger larvae eat grooves in its host plant leaves while older larvae can eat through the leaves completely.

 Behaviour

 When disturbed the larvae of this species drops and rolls into a ball.
 Adult moths are on the wing from October to March and are attracted to light.
+They have been collected via a mercury vapour light trap.

 Life history

 The eggs are laid in patches.
 Once hatched the larvae are nocturnal, spending the day sheltering in the middle of their host plant.
 The pupa is enclosed in a slight cocoon with this being constructed below the soil, amongst debris or alternatively within a hollow stick.
 The adult moths are on the wing from October to March.
 Hudson was of the opinion that the perfect adult was obtained in December until March.